pghalliday/fill-it/README.md

 ```

 The extension artifacts will be placed in the `dist` folder.
 Under `chrome://extensions/` enable `Developer mode` and use the `Load unpacked` button to add the `dist` folder for testing.

+The options UI has been created using [MobX and React](https://mobx.js.org/getting-started.html).